Don’t Map Me In

 John 10:30

 The confusion regarding our true origin is certainly understandable.
 For That which is One to take an apparently human journey (and experience the world which It, Itself, is creating on moment to moment basis), It must willingly veil Its true nature from Itself.
-There is no other way that such may occur.
+There’s no other way that such may occur.
 The apparent strife that we witness is created by, and due to, confusion regarding our true identity.
-Because of this, humanity suffers the pangs and conflicts of one another’s innocent ignorance.
-Another highly valuable passage is found in John 8: 32:
+Because of this, humanity suffers the painful consequences of one another’s innocent ignorance.
+Another valuable passage is found in John 8: 32:

 “And ye shall know the truth, and the truth shall make you free.”

 A solution of deeper understanding is available.
 If we are washed with the Spirit of the Lord and, thereby, recognize one another’s shared Unity, what conflict could arise?
-Who, in seeing their Self in an apparent “other,” could ever lift a hand in aggression?
+Who, in seeing their Self in an apparent “other” could ever lift a hand in aggression?
 Who, in knowing the Truth of our shared Being, could live in a manner contrary to peace, harmony, and love?
-This, dear readers, is the meaning behind the title.
-The sooner that we are all washed by the Lord (recognize our essential nature), the better off our apparent world will be.
+The sooner that we are all washed by the Lord the better our apparent world will be.

 Dare to dream (and care for one another).